aquasecurity/kube-hunter/README.md

 To specify a specific CIDR to scan, use the `--cidr` option.
 Example:
 `./kube-hunter.py --cidr 192.168.0.0/24`

+IPs can be ignored from a CIDR range by using the `--ignore` flag.
+It supports multiple values by separating with a comma.

 ### Active Hunting

 Active hunting is an option in which kube-hunter will exploit vulnerabilities it finds, to explore for further vulnerabilities.